DreamPTK/Workshop-Streamlit-ML/README.md

 # 🍑 This workshop use Streamlit to create Machine Leaning App

-App to classify the varieties of rabbits.
+App to classify the varieties of penguins.

 ## Demo App